Memory Capacity of Recurrent Neural Networks with Matrix Representation

-A particularly simple use of learning higher order tensors as representations is in the field of symmetric positive definite (SPD) matrix (an order 2 tensor) learning, which arises largely in covariance estimation tasks like heteroscedastic multivariate regression \citep{muller1987estimation}.
-In this task, one wishes to learn fundamentally a matrix representation from the input data, thus several extensions of conventional neural networks with vector representations have been introduced to accept matrix inputs as well, like learning the SPD representations throughout the layers via Mercer's kernel \citep{taghia2019constructing} to incorporating Riemmanian structure of the SPD matrices directly into the layers itself \citep{huang2016riemannian}.
-The matrix representation in such proposals are generated through the bilinear map of the form,
+A particularly simple use of learning higher-order tensors as representations is in the field of symmetric positive definite (SPD) matrix (an order 2 tensor) learning, which arises largely in covariance estimation tasks like heteroscedastic multivariate regression \cite{muller1987estimation}.
+In this task, one wishes to learn fundamentally a matrix representation from the input data, thus several extensions of conventional neural networks with vector representations have been introduced to accept matrix inputs as well, such as learning the SPD representations throughout the layers via Mercer's kernel \cite{taghia2019constructing} to incorporating Riemannian structure of the SPD matrices directly into the layers itself \cite{huang2016riemannian}.
+The matrix representation in such proposals is generated through the bilinear map of the form,

-where $\mU$, $\mV$ and $\mB$ are the parameters to be learned of appropriate shapes \citep{gao2016matrix}. \citet{do2017learning}, with the help of aforementioned bilinear map, develops the notion of Recurrent Matrix Networks.
-One of the other benefits argued by the authors of both the studies is the reduction of number of trainable parameters of the model, as the total parameters depends now linearly on any of the input dimensions.
-This is in contrast to vector-based conventional neural networks where the number of parameters grows quadratically with the dimensions of input vector.
-Matrix neural networks have been successfully used in the past for seemingly difficult real life tasks like cyclone track prediction \citep{8489077} and in high frequency time series analysis \citep{8476227}, where the preservation of spatial data amongst the modes of input proved to be beneficiary as these networks gave better accuracy than their vector counterparts.
+where $\mU$, $\mV$ and $\mB$ are the parameters to be learned of appropriate shapes \cite{gao2016matrix}.
+Do et al.~ \cite{do2017learning}, with the help of an aforementioned bilinear map, developed the notion of recurrent matrix networks (RMNs).
+One of the other benefits of RMNs is the reduction of the number of trainable parameters of the model, as the total parameters depend now linearly on any of the input dimensions.
+This is in contrast to vector-based conventional neural networks, where the number of parameters grows quadratically with the dimensions of the input vector.
+Matrix neural networks have been successfully used in the past for seemingly difficult real-life tasks like cyclone track prediction \cite{8489077} and in high-frequency time series analysis \cite{8476227}, where the preservation of spatial data amongst the modes of input proved to be beneficiary as these networks gave better accuracy than their vector counterparts.